ZiyadHammad/Noted/README.md

 > The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

 _The **NOTED** MVP is to build out three tables, one for users, one for categories and one for the to do's itself.
-Build out user sign in/sign up and sign out function, have full CRUD for the To-do's and also build out the categories and proper routes for each table.
+Build out user sign in/sign up and sign out function, have full CRUD for the To-do's and Events.
 And also include styling and three media queries._

 <br>